CryptoTengo/PanjoCoin/docs/Tokenimics.md

 All parameters are derived directly from the Official WhitePaper v1.0 and the deployed smart contract architecture.

-No additional economic mechanisms, governance rights, or financial guarantees are introduced in this document.
+No governance systems, voting mechanisms, or financial guarantees are introduced in this document.

 ---